FDfranklin/Woocommerce-Display-attribute-values-in-a-list/README.md

-# Woocommerce - Display attributes in a list
+# Woocommerce - Display attribute values in a list
 By default Woocommerce will display your attribute values in the additional information tab within a p tag separated by commas, this will put it in a list.

     <?php